scandum/base252/README.md

 Base252
 -------

+Base252 is an encoding scheme primarily intended to turn binary data into valid C strings with minimal overhead while allowing flexible optional escaping of any byte value.

-The Base252 encoding draws inspiration from UTF-8, its strengths are minimal overhead and flexible optional escaping.
+The Base252 encoding draws inspiration from UTF-8.

 | Dec |  Hex | Name    | Escape Code |
 |----- | ---- | ------  | ------ |